Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 This is the factor that most people underestimate until they hit it.

-Google strictly enforces a maximum of 2 mailboxes per domain for cold email.
-Go above that and you risk account-level suspension.
+Google strictly enforces a maximum of 2 mailboxes per domain as the safe limit for cold email.
+Go above that and you risk account-level suspension — Google's pattern detection flags 3+ similar mailboxes on the same domain sending similar templated content.

 This means: